hugohutri/istu/README.md

-# react-template
+# React Template

 This is a React template project for quickly starting a new project with a pre-configured development environment.
-It includes the following dependencies:
+It uses the following tools:

 - React
 - React Router
 - Styled Components
 - TypeScript
+- Vite

 ## Getting Started